Private Student Loans as a Tool to Pay for College

 If students are smart about their debt and take their education seriously, they don’t have to be the lifelong burden that so many people try to make them out to be.
 However, because these loans are a risk, those entering into college should strongly consider there future career options and what major is necessary to obtain that career.

-Under most circumstances, you will have to pay back your educational loans.
+Under most circumstances, you will have to pay back all of your student loans.
 It is crucial to have a plan on what you will do after college and how you will pay pack your student loans.
 Thinking about all of this before you even step foot in your freshman dorm will give you a leg up on other borrowers and will put you on track for a (relatively) stress-free repayment process.

 Federal Student Loans vs. Private Student Loans

 There are two types of educational loans—federal and private.
 Each of these have their own perks and downfalls but both can help students and their families pay for their higher education.
 It is important to understand both before determining which is best for you.
+Though the government is typically considered the best place for student loans, private lenders do have some benefits as well.

 After the EFC is calculated, the government may offer students grants, scholarships, and/or loans.
 The lower the EFC, the more likely students are to receive need-based help in the form of scholarships and grants.
 Everyone who fills out the FAFSA will be offered some type of federal educational loan.